googlefonts/colr-gradients-spec/colr-gradients-spec.md

   Offset24<Paint>     backdrop;
 };

-// A reference directly into a series of Paint pointers typedef UnsizedArrayOf<Offset32<Paint>> PaintList;

 // Each layer is COMPOSITE_SRC_OVER previous
 // NOTE: uint8 size saves bytes in most cases and does not
-// preclude use of large layer counts via PaintComposite. struct PaintColrLayers
+// preclude use of large layer counts via PaintComposite or a tree
+// of PaintColrLayers.
+struct PaintColrLayers
 {
   uint8               format; // = 8
   uint8               numLayers;
-  Offset32<PaintList> layers;
+  uint32              firstLayerIndex;  // index into COLRv1::layersV1
 }

 struct BaseGlyphV1Record